Specialties

 - General Outcomes for Breast Diseases

-- Be able to discuss in detail in professional and layman's terms, the alternative surgical approaches in order to provide informed consent (MET3B)
+- Be able to discuss in detail in professional and layman's terms, surgical approaches to breast disease in order to provide informed consent

 - Breast Cancer